jhaskinsjr/nebula/README.md

 # Welcome to μService-SIMulator!

 The μService-SIMulator (ussim) is a framework for developing cyce-accurate microprocessor simulators.
-At present, Python libraries for decoding and executing one instruction set, RISC-V's RV64I, are included.
-(Most of the RV64I instruction set is
-implemented: both compressed and uncompressed versions of opcodes).
+Currently, Python libraries for decoding and executing RISC-V's RV64I instruction set are included.
+(Most of the RV64I instruction set, compressed and uncompressed versions of opcode, is implemented.)
+In the future, libraries for decoding and executing additional instruction sets may be added.
-Additionally, this software package comes with four sample simulated pipelines, each bearing the codename of a citrus fruit: Bergamot, Clementine, Lime, and Oroblanco.
-Bergamot implements a very simple single-stage pipeline; Clementine implements a slightly more sophisticated 6-stage pipeline with automatic data- and control-hazard detection and handling; Lime augments Clementine with an L1 instruction cache, L1 data cache, and a unified L2 cache; and Oroblanco augments Lime with result forwarding, and branch prediction and branch target buffering.

 ## Software Architecture

 ### Philosophy: Simplicity And Flexibility Through Independence

-The central design feature of ussim is an army of microservices... independent processes running on the same machine (and soon, different machines)... shouting out whatever they need, whatever information they wish to communicate, whatever matters to them into the network where all other microservices will receive it.
-If something shouted into the network matters to one or more microservices, those microservices are free to act upon it and, where appropriate, shout something back in response.
+The central design feature of ussim is that each simulator is comprised of an army of microservices... independent processes... transmit what resources that they require, what information they wish to communicate onto the network where all other microservices will receive it.
+If something tarnsmitted onto the network matters to one or more peer microservices, those microservices are free to act upon it and, where appropriate, transmit something back in response.

-THIS IS AN INTENTIONAL DESIGN CHOICE!

-While it would probably be faster to do point-to-point communication, where microservices communicate directly to the microservice(s) that matter to them, this architecture would require every microservice to have detailed information about every other microservice.
+While it would probably be faster to do point-to-point communication, where microservices connect directly to the microservice(s) that matter to them, this architecture would require every microservice to have detailed information about every other microservice.
 This rigidity is the antithesis of the flexibility that software is supposed to facilitate.
+In other words, I considered the tradeoff between speed and flexibility, and wilfully, intentionally chose flexibility.

-The benefit of this design choice is the incredible simplicity of the software that implements the pipeline logic.
-Since each step in the process of executing an instruction (e.g., decode, register access, execute) is handled by its own process, all the code for each step is self-contained, making it easier to reason about.
+In addition to flexibility, a significant additional benefit of this design choice is the incredible simplicity of the software that implements the pipeline logic.
+Since each step of executing an instruction (e.g., decode, register access) is handled by its own process, all the code for each step is self-contained, making it easier to understand and reason about.

-The Bergamot pipeline, for instance, is comprised of five Python files (see: pipelines/bergamot/implementation/), four of which contain fewer than 150 lines of code.
-The lone standout is execute
+The Bergamot pipeline's implementation, for instance, is comprised of five Python files (see: pipelines/bergamot/implementation/), four of which contain fewer than 150 lines of code.
+The lone standout is the file that handles instruction execution
-(see: pipelines/bergamot/implementation/execute.py) which, despite handling dozens of RISC-V instructions, still occupies fewer than 700 lines of code.
+(see: pipelines/bergamot/implementation/execute.py) which, despite handling dozens of RISC-V instructions, still contains fewer than 700 lines of code.
-Similarly, Clementine is comprised of seven Python files (see: pipelines/clementine/implementation/), all but one of which is less than 150 lines of code, with the ALU logic (see: pipelines/clementine/implementation/alu.py) still weighing in at under 400 lines of code.

 These bite-sized units allow chunks of functionality to be cleanly isolated from one another, making each easier to reason about, easier to